afittestide/asimi-cli/README.md

 - **`ANTHROPIC_BASE_URL`** - Custom base URL for Anthropic API (e.g., for proxy or custom endpoint)

-Logs are rotated and stored in `~/.local/share/asimi/`
+Logs are rotated and stored in `~/.local/share/asimi/`.
+When running with `--debug`, logs are instead written to `asimi.log` in the project root for quick inspection.

 ## 🐛 Troubleshooting